-What could be more ingrained in the Jewish psyche as well as pop culture everywhere than the Bar Mitzvah ceremony?
+What could be more ingrained in the Jewish psyche as well as pop culture everywhere than the B’nei Mitzvah ceremony?

 It’s time to re-evaluate how our kids learn and prepare to be knowledgeable and engaged members of the Jewish community.
 Raising the Bar Mitzvah is the book that will lead Jewish professionals as well as lay congregants on a more productive and meaningful path.

-Written from the perspective of a long-time cantor in the Conservative movement, Raising the Bar Mitzvah contributes to the discourse about the mission and execution of children's Jewish education in religiously liberal communities.
-Written accessibly, Axelrod advocates for greater flexibility for the ceremony and preparation as the best way to encourage living "a life of Jewish value."
+Raising the Bar Mitzvah contributes to the discourse about the mission and execution of children's Jewish education in religiously liberal communities.
+Written accessibly, Cantor Matt Axelrod advocates for greater flexibility for the ceremony and preparation as the best way to encourage living a life of Jewish value.